fairnightzz/choochoo-os/README-TC1.md

 Our calibration data is in `calibration-data/` folder in main directory.

+Demo: Many trains on the essential speeds of 5, 8, 11, 14 due to presentation time constraints.
+Our train order is this:
+B1, C10, E5, C3, RV, C13/E7, E1, D1

 # 4 Measurements & Calibration (`measurements/`) (`calibration-data/`)
 We decided to measure and calibrate 5 trains.
 The values we decided to measure are the constant velocities at each speed (5-14) and the stopping times at each speed (5-14).